flectra-hq/documentation-user/content/services/support/what_can_i_expect.rst

 5 days a week
 =============

-Your Flectra Online subscription includes **unlimited 24hr support at no extra cost, Monday to Friday**.
+Your Flectra Online subscription includes **functional support and bug fixing services from Monday to Friday during standard business hours**.
 Our teams are located around the world to ensure you have support, no matter your location.
 Your support representative could be communicating to you from San Francisco, Belgium, or India!

-Our support team can be contacted through our `online support form <https://www.flectrahq.com/help>`__.
+Our support team can be contacted through our `online support form <https://flectrahq.com/helpdesk-form>`__.

 What kind of support is included?